 Affected Environment

 According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) Panel No. 19181C0277F, effective November 16, 2018, a 500-year floodplain (Zone A) is located along the southern boundary of the project area.
 The remainder of the area is located within an area designated as Zone X, or outside of a floodplain (Figure 4 below and Exhibit 6 in Appendix A) (FEMA 2023B).
+No critical infrastructure will be placed in the 100-year floodplain.